openpowerquality/docusaurus/docs/cloud-installation.md

 If you installed OPQ Cloud by git cloning the official [OPQ Docker GitHub repository](https://github.com/openpowerquality/opq-docker), upgrading is a trivial process:

-Change into your local `opq-docker` directory and pull the latest files by invoking:
+On your production system, change into the `opq-docker` directory and pull the latest files by invoking:

 ```
 git pull origin master
 ```

-Then, simply redeploy OPQ Cloud with the latest changes by invoking the `docker-compose-run.sh` script:
+Then, redeploy OPQ Cloud with the latest changes by invoking the `docker-compose-run.sh` script:

 ```
 ./docker-compose-run.sh